 All healthcare facility employees are at risk, therefore, all employees should be trained on how to recognize STF hazards, and be involved in the development and implementation of prevention strategies.

 It is important to have written housekeeping procedures that require all employees (including direct patient care staff such as nurses) to immediately report spills/snow/ice etc. to initiate a prompt response by the housekeeping or facilities departments.

-Healthcare facilities should educate all employees on the seriousness of slip and fall accidents and inform them of any hazards specific to their industry.
 When employees know the causes of slips and falls and understand the technical components including types of flooring and types of treatments, they too can help to recognize, evaluate, and control hazards.

 In 2008, a National Institute of Occupational Safety and Health (NIOSH) study found that when implementing a slip, trip, and fall prevention program, it reduces STF injuries and workers’ compensation claims.

 Elements of a slip, trip, and fall prevention program should include:

 Click on the "Check Quiz Answers" button to grade your quiz and see your score.
 You will receive a message if you forgot to answer one of the questions.
 After clicking the button, the questions you missed will be listed below.
 You can correct any missed questions and recheck your answers.